 HERE ARE A FEW TERMS AND TIPS TO GET YOU STARTED:

 We name our wines after the grape variety, not the region in which they were produced.
 The word ‘varietal’ refers to the wine made from a type of grape.

 Varietal wines are often blended together because the traits of each wine complement each other.
 For example, Cabernet Sauvignon blended with Merlot is known as Cab-Merlot and will have body and fullness without the intense tannins.

 Authentic Icewine is made from grapes that are left on the vine after the final harvest.
 When temperatures dip to -8°C (or lower) the solidly frozen grapes are handpicked and pressed immediately to gently release a thick, rich, yellow-gold liquid, highly concentrated in natural sugars and acidity.

 If stored correctly, wine can last months or even years.
 If you’re not a serious collector you don’t need to invest in a cellaring system with all the bells and whistles.
 Find a cool, dark and dry place away from vibration and direct sunlight, perhaps the basement or a closet.
 Lay bottles on their sides so the corks don’t dry out.
 To keep your wines tasting great, don’t keep them in a warm kitchen or leave unopened bottles in the fridge.
 Opened, unfinished wines should be re-corked and placed in the refrigerator.
 Generally, white wines have a life span of up to four days.
 Reds, two days.

-Tannins can give wine a characteristic that can be described as a of dryness or astringency in the mouthfeel.
-When it comes to tannins, they are a good for the wine but not always for the drinker.
-A full-bodied red wine needs time to age and mellow out, but if you want to drink it immediately, decant the wine for a couple of hours before enjoying.
+Tannins can give wine a characteristic that can be described as a dryness or astringency in the mouth feel.
+When it comes to tannins, they are good for the wine but not always for the drinker.
+A full-bodied red wine needs time to age and mellow out.
+However, if you want to drink it immediately, decant the wine for a couple of hours before enjoying.